choojs/nanographql/README.md

   Can be a string or a function.
 Functions will be called with the variables and the cached data, if there is any.
 This can be used to determine the key of e.g. a mutation where the key is not known untill a response is retrieved.
-The default is the `id` variable, if deined, otherwise all variables as a serialized string, or a stringified representation of the query if no variables are provided.
+The default is the variables as a serialized string, or a stringified representation of the query if no variables are provided.
 - **`parse(response, cached)`:** Parse the incoming data before comitting to the cache.
 - **`mutate(cached)`:** Mutate the cached data prior to reading from cache or